MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-gen2-metrics-app.md

 * **Duration** - The number of seconds the interactive operation took to complete.

-* **CPU** - The number of CPU seconds used by the interactive operation.
+* **Total CPU** - The number of CPU seconds used by the interactive operation.
 This metric contributes to determine if the capacity exceeds the total number of CPU seconds allowed for the capacity.

+* **Timepoint CPU** - The number of seconds used by the interactive operation during the current timepoint.

 * **Throttling** - The number of seconds of throttling applied to this interactive operation because of the capacity being overloaded in the previous timepoint.